brawer/cadaref-zurich/docs/CONTRIBUTING.md

 cd cadaref-zurich
 python3 -m venv venv
 venv/bin/pip install -r	requirements.txt
+venv/bin/python3 src/process.py --scans=/path/to/scans
 ```

-Other Linux distributions may use different package names;
-please refer to your system’s documentation to find their names.
 For Alpine Linux, see our [Containerfile](../Containerfile).
+Other Linux distributions may use slightly different package names;
+please refer to your system’s documentation.